What exactly is a Joint Tenancy?

 Liability for Joint Tenants

-All the tenants involved in a Joint Tenancy are normally liable in a joint manner for any damages to the property or rent arrears.
-This just means that if any of the joint tenants violate any of the terms and conditions of the joint tenancy agreement, the landowner has all the rights to make a claim against all of them, or even against the individual tenant.
-This is considered as a great advantage for the landowner in this regard.
+All the tenants involved in a Joint Tenancy are usually liable in a joint manner for any damages to the property or rent arrears.
+This means that if any joint tenants violate any of the terms and conditions of the cooperative tenancy agreement, the landowner has all the rights to claim all of them or even against the individual tenant.
+This is considered a great advantage for the landowner in this regard.

 Joint Tenancy Guarantor

-Each of the tenants will have a different Guarantor that will provide additional security to the landowner.
+Each tenant will have a different Guarantor that will provide additional security to the landowner.

 How to Change the Joint Tenants

-In case, you want any of the joint tenants to leave your property and/or you want to rent out your property to new tenants in place of any of the older joint tenants, you need to include a new tenancy agreement.
-This can be easily done by Deed of Variation, which can be attached to your Tenancy Agreement, or you can prepare an entirely new Tenancy Agreement for this purpose.
+If you want any of the joint tenants to leave your property and rent out your property to new tenants in place of any of the older joint tenants, you need to include a new tenancy agreement.
+This can be quickly done by Deed of Variation, which can be attached to your Tenancy Agreement, or you can prepare an entirely new one for this purpose.

 How to end a Joint Tenancy

-For ending a joint tenancy, you must give a written notice to every individual joint tenant; assuming that this notice complies with the tenancy agreement with regard to the termination date of the tenancy period.
+To end a joint tenancy, you must give written notice to every individual joint tenant, assuming that this notice complies with the tenancy agreement about the termination date of the tenancy period.

 What to do in case of arrears at the time of ending the joint tenancy

-As already mentioned, liability of tenancy will be shared evenly between all tenants in joint tenancy.
+As mentioned, tenancy liability will be shared evenly between all tenants in joint tenancy.
 If there are any types of arrears, each one of the tenants in joint tenancy will be considered responsible for the amount overdue.
-This is precisely the reason why it is often recommended that you should be extra careful when you opt for joint tenancy.
+This is precisely why it is often recommended that you be extra careful when you opt for joint tenancy.